keboola/processor-csv-to-json/README.md

 ## Config

-You need to specify two parameters - delimiter, and column types.
+You need to specify the delimiter.
+The delimiter can be a multicharacter string (e.g. '||').
+You can also specify the column types, currently there are four supported data types - number, string, bool, and object.
+If you don't specify these, the processor will attempt to identify the datatype by itself.
+You can also specify the datatype only for a subset of the columns.

 The value of delimiter will be the character you want to nest on - ie. if you had columns _adress\_street_ and _adress\_city_ and you set the delimiter to `_`, the result would be a `[{address:{street:street_value, city:city_value}}]`.
-As of now, the processor supports up to three levels of nesting (so you can't have more than three delimiter values in the column name), and single character delimiters.

-In the column types you need to specify the datatypes for all the columns in your CSV file.
-You can choose from string (value enclosed in double quotes), number (value not enclosed in double quotes), and boolean (True X False).
+If there are two delimiters next to each other (e.g. _adress\_\_street_), the extractor will return a user error.

 ## Sample Config